Henryk Jankowski

 Father Henryk Jankowski (18 December 1936, in Starogard – 12 July 2010, in Gdańsk) was a Polish Roman Catholic priest, member of Solidarity movement and one of the priests supporting that movement in opposition to the communist government in the 1980s.
 He was also a long serving provost of St. Bridget's church in Gdańsk (until 2004).
-In the late 1990s he became known for his critique of the European Union and for anti-Semitic remarks, and was suspended from preaching for a year.
+In the late 1990s he became known for his critique of the European Union and for antisemitic remarks, and was suspended from preaching for a year.
 Father Jankowski was accused of being a pedophile and child rapist but was never convicted.
 The issue is still being investigated, remains a matter of discussion and an object of press's interest.

 According to records saved in Instytut Pamięci Narodowej Henryk Jankowski since 1980 to 1982 was an operational contact codename "Delegat" of communist Służba Bezpieczeństwa.